EngineeringSoftware/roosterize/README.md

 Roosterize is a tool for suggesting lemma names in verification projects that use the [Coq proof assistant](https://coq.inria.fr).
-The tool is based on leveraging neural networks that take serialized Coq lemma statements and elaborated terms as input; see the [Technique](#Technique) section below.
+The tool leverages neural networks that take serialized Coq lemma statements and elaborated terms as input; see the [Technique](#Technique) section below.